XingxinHE/Hex/pages/lambda expression.md

 ## 📝Definition
 In #cpp11  and later, a lambda expression—often called a _lambda_—is a convenient way of defining an anonymous function object (a _closure_) right at the location where it's invoked or passed as an argument to a function.

+A more technical definition, lambda expression is an expression which returns a [[Function Object]].

 ## 🎯Intent
 Typically lambdas are used to encapsulate a few lines of code that are passed to algorithms or asynchronous functions.⭐